mattyoung101/omicron/documentation/docs/omicam.md

 _Figure 2: example of applying the dewarp function to an entire image, on the low resolution OpenMV H7._

 The second phase of the camera normalisation is to rotate the rays relative to the robot's heading, using a rotation matrix.
-The robot's heading value, which is relative to when it was powered on, is transmitted by the ESP32, again using Protocol Buffers.
+The robot's heading value, which is relative to when it was powered on, is transmitted by the ESP32 (again using Protocol Buffers).
 For information about how this value is calculated using the IMU, see the ESP32 and movement code page.

-#### Position optimisation
+### Coordinate optimisation and interpolation
-The main part of our solution is the Subplex local derivative-free non-linear optimiser[^3], re-implemented as part of the NLopt package[^4].
+The coordinate optimisation stage is achieved by using the Subplex local derivative-free non-linear optimisation algorithm [^3], re-implemented as part of the NLopt package[^4].
 This algorithm essentially acts as an efficiency and stability improvement over the well-known Nelder-Mead Simplex algorithm.

+**Talk more about numerical optimisation here? compared to solving**

-Our problem description is as follows:
+Our problem description is as follows: (**TODO not correct**)

 ![Mathematical description of optimisation problem](images/problem.png)

-The most critical part of this process is the _objective function_, which is a function that takes an N-dimensional vector (in our case, an estimated 2D position) and calculates essentially a "score" of how accurate the value is.
+The most important part of this process is the _objective function_, which is a function that takes an N-dimensional vector (in our case, an estimated 2D position) and calculates essentially a "score" of how accurate the value is.
 This objective function must be highly optimised as it could be evaluated hundreds of times by the optimisation algorithm.